 Charshama Sur meaning the Red Wednesday in Kurmanji Kurdish, marking the New Year for the Ezidi community, is one of the oldest ceremonies for the Ezidis.
 It is celebrated annually on the third Wednesday of April.
 Charshama Sur, translated as Red Wednesday, is a sacred day and widely celebrated by the Ezidis.

 April for Ezidis

-Ezidis believe April is a sacred month of spring and is considered as the bride of the year.
+Ezidis believe that April is a sacred month of spring and is considered the bride of the year.
 The month is also seen as the symbol of renaissance and rehabilitation.
 The third Wednesday of April marks the day Melek Taws, or the Peacock Angle, descended on earth.
 He brought grace and mercy to humanity and nature was flourished with beauty.